aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xmp-metadata-manipulation/add-namespace/_index.md

 ---
-title: "aspose.page xmp tutorial – Add Namespace in XMP using Java"
+title: "How to Add XMP Namespace in EPS Files Using Aspose.Page – Java Tutorial"
 linktitle: Add Namespace in XMP using Java
 second_title: Aspose.Page Java API
-description: "Learn how to add XMP namespace in EPS files with Aspose.Page for Java in this comprehensive aspose.page xmp tutorial."
+description: "Learn how to add XMP namespace in EPS files with Aspose.Page for Java – a step‑by‑step how to add xmp and xmp namespace tutorial java guide."
-date: 2025-12-20
+date: 2026-03-08
 weight: 13
 url: /java/xmp-metadata-manipulation/add-namespace/
 ---